How to Get Rid of Bed Bugs

 The young or "nymph" Bed Bugs emerge through a series of 5 skin moltings or sheddings.
 This process takes between 30-50 days.
 The adult Bed Bug is normally about 1/4" or 8mm long.

 Bed Bugs vary in colour, being cream-beige prior to feeding to dark red-brown after a feed.
 Bed Bugs who feed regularly have a life span of about 10 months.
-But Bed Bugs can survive for several months with a blood meal, if the hosts are not present.
-In this case Bed Bugs can live for more than a year.
+But Bed Bugs can survive for several months without a blood meal, if the hosts are not present.

 Bed Bugs emerge at night from their breeding and hiding places, hungry and in search of a blood meal.